Predatory Lending Divestment

 The Predatory Lending Industry Explained

-Predatory lending refers to payday lenders, pawnbrokers, rent-to-own stores, subprime mortgage and auto loan providers, and cheque cashers .
+Predatory lending typically refers to lending practices that impose unfair and abusive loan terms on borrowers.
 These types of loans can be acquired by almost anyone regardless of financial background, but they come with exorbitantly high interest rates and other fees.

 Payday loans are not provided by financial institutions such as banks, which are regulated by the federal government, but rather by providers who are regulated provincially.
 Many provinces do not have restrictions on payday loans, although recently there have been some provincial efforts to better control the industry.